wybo/agentbase/README.md

-    watch         # Watch for source file updates, invoke build build         # compile and minify src/ and extras/ to lib/ docs          # use docco on sources to create docs/ all           # Compile coffee, minify js, create docs
+    watch         # Watch for source file updates, invoke build build         # compile and minify src/ and extras/ to lib/ doc           # use codo on sources to create docs/ all           # Compile coffee, minify js, create docs

 Behind the scenes npm invokes [gulp](http://gulpjs.com/), whose tasks